AnirbanSahaAnik/AnirbanSahaAnik.github.io/_pages/about.md

 ## Recent Highlights

-- 📄 Paper accepted at **COLM 2025**: Multi-Agent Retrieval-Augmented Framework for Health Misinformation Counterspeech
+- 📄 Paper accepted at **COLM 2025**: Multi-Agent Retrieval-Augmented Framework for Evidence-Based Counterspeech Against Health Misinformation
+- 📄 Two papers accepted at **EMNLP 2025 (Findings)**:
+  - A Dynamic Fusion Model for Consistent Crisis Response
+  - Speaking at the Right Level: Literacy-Controlled Counterspeech Generation with RAG-RL
-- 📄 Paper accepted at **CLEF 2025**: Fact-checking numerical claims with prompted and fine-tuned LLMs
+- 📄 Paper accepted at **CLEF 2025**: ClaimIQ at CheckThat!
+Task 3 — Verifying Numerical Claims with Prompted and Fine-Tuned LLMs *(Notebook Paper)*
-- 🧪 Participating in **CheckThat!
-CLEF 2025** Task 3 on Numerical Claim Verification
-- Presented our LLM fusion framework for crisis response at **ISCRAM 2025** -->

----
+- 📄 Paper presented at **ISCRAM 2025**: Dynamic Fusion of Large Language Models for Crisis Communication

 ## Learn More